Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Description.md

 title: "Description"
 hero_img_fore: "/assets/content/description/splash_fore.png"
 hero_img_back: "/assets/content/description/splash_back.png"
-summary: "A brief summary of the content of the page"
+summary: "We aim to develop a CRISPR dcas9 based fast fluorescent detection method system for carbapenem-resistant Enterobacteriaceae (CRE), which will hopefully be implemented in hospital cleaning routine to prevent CRE a common family of antibiotic resistant bacteria found in sinks from spreading."
 date: 2021-08-26T11:45:24+01:00
 draft: false
 ---

-## Abstract

-We aim to develop a CRISPR dcas9 based fast fluorescent detection method system for carbapenem-resistant Enterobacteriaceae (CRE), which will hopefully be implemented in hospital cleaning routine to prevent CRE a common family of antibiotic resistant bacteria found in sinks from spreading.

 ## Carbapenems in the twilight of an era

-The antibiotic resistance crisis is an ongoing phenomenon whose consequences are far-reaching – with the WHO describing it as "one of the biggest threats to global health, food security and development today" [1].
+The antibiotic resistance crisis is an ongoing phenomenon whose consequences are far-reaching – with the WHO describing it as “one of the biggest threats to global health, food security and development today” [1].
 While naturally occurring, the overuse of antibiotics in a variety of ways has accelerated this process, as humanity and pathogenic bacteria are locked in an arms race in which the former has the disadvantage.
-The term "post-antibiotic era" had already been established as early as 2010 [2], but a way to end the crisis has remained elusive.
+The term “post-antibiotic era” had already been established as early as 2010 [2], but a way to end the crisis has remained elusive.

 Carbapenem resistant Enterobacteriaceae (CRE), also known as